 Bcomp Closes US $40M Series C Funding to Accelerate Mobility Decarbonisation with High-Performance Bio-Based Materials

-Many of the add-on parts on Porsche’s visionary fully electric Mission R concept car are made using Bcomp’s natural fibre reinforced plastic, including front splitter, the doors, the side skirts and diffuser.
+Many of the add-on parts on Porsche’s visionary fully electric Mission R concept car are made using Bcomp’s natural fibre reinforced plastic (NFRP).
+The natural fibre material can be seen on the car’s exterior, such as the front splitter, the doors, the s

 Market leader’s flax fibre-based composites integrate seamlessly into production processes by major auto manufacturers, reducing CO2 impacts up to 60%